 Library Funding has Declined Over the Years

-The other main source of library funding is the Public Library Fund (PLF), which amounted to 41% of Library receipts in 2013.
+The other main source of library funding is the Public Library Fund (PLF), which amounted to about 42% of Library receipts in 2013.

 The Library has experienced a 30% reduction in PLF funding from 2001 to 2013 Mahoning County libraries went from receiving $10.8 million in PLF funds in 2001 to receiving $7.6 million in PLF funds in 2013.